GoSuda

 17}

-Let's create a simple example.
-Suppose you are writing code that fetches user, post, and comment using the aggregator pattern to retrieve some data.
-If all requests must be completed within 2 seconds, you can write the code as follows:
+Let us construct a simple example.
+Suppose you are writing code to retrieve user, post, and comment data using an aggregator pattern, and all requests must complete within two seconds.
+This can be implemented as follows:

 1package main